Tibetan astrology

 Tibetan astrology is a traditional discipline of the Tibetan peoples that has influence from both Chinese astrology and Hindu astrology.
 Tibetan astrology is one of the 'Ten Sciences' (Wylie: rig-pa'i gnas bcu; Sanskrit: daśavidyā) in the enumeration honoured by this cultural tradition.

 In the Tibetan Buddhist medical and tantric traditions, astrology is not regarded as superstition but rather as a practical tool to understand and heal our body and mind on the gross, subtle and very subtle levels.
-One can experience many sicknesses and misfortunes due to outer, inner and secret astrological reactions and malevolent celestial influences.
+One can experience many sicknesses and misfortunes due to outer, inner and secret astrological reactions as well as malevolent celestial influences.

 Year-signs

 The Year-signs cycle in an archetypal progression or continuüm: